python-discord/game-jam-2020/monkeys-and-frogs-on-fire/README.md

 # Monkeys & Frogs on Fire

 ## Triple Vision
-"Triple Vision" is a dungeon 2d game.
+"Triple Vision" is a dungeon 2d game based on the theme "3 of a kind".
-[TODO]